Welcome to Clarence Gate Gardens!

 If you are thinking about buying a flat in the future... we hope there is plenty on here to whet your appetite, show you what a well run block this is, and what a great part of London this is to live!

 If you are a current tenant... you will also already know what a great block this is, and this website is also to help you get more from your time with us.

 If you are thinking about renting a flat in Clarence Gate Gardens... we hope there is information here to convince you that you won't look back.
+There is also a really good article in the Evening Standard that is worth a look here.
 However, do please be aware that under the terms of the leases here, the minimum let is six-months, and renting out a room in a shared flat is usually not permitted, so do be suspicious if you are offered a short-term or room-only let.

 This web site is run on a volunteer basis and we are always grateful for your feedback and any additional content, so do please email email@example.com.
 Please also note that the Residents Committee cannot bear responsibility for anything on the site that may not be correct - for example notices about Health and Safety - everything here is to help you make more of Clarence Gate Gardens - but it cannot replace your own obligations.

 CLARENCE GATE GARDENS AND CORONAVIRUS (COVID-19)

 The sun is shining, and there are things to do, places to go – with pubs, restaurants, hotels, museums and galleries all re-opening.
 With non-essential travel within the UK and internationally slowly being relaxed, we can see some normality ahead, although the Government are still asking people to continue to stay working from home if they can.

 Whilst this has been a long time coming, everyone hopes that this time it is for good, so please do not become complacent – and some of the latest news is a tad concerning – we all have a duty to follow the well-known rules around hand hygiene, social distancing and face coverings – and we urge all CGG Residents to continue to stay vigilant.
 There are more details here.